 Interested In Being ERT Badged?

 Clyde Almy, MB Disaster Response Ministry Lead and Certified ERT Trainer, is in touch with UMCOR and UMVIM to coordinate and dispatch teams.
-To be a part of these teams, members must be ERT Certified.
-If you are not certified and would like to be, please check back here for upcoming MB certification classes.
+To be a part of these teams, members should be ERT Certified.
+If you are not certified and would like to be, please check back here for upcoming certification classes.

 If you wish to donate funds, you can write a check to Mt.
-Bethel for Hurricane Florence Disaster Relief or donate through the North Georgia Conference.
+Bethel for Hurricane Disaster Relief or donate through the North Georgia Conference.